vildenumme/personal-projects/README.md

 ---

 ### 🕵️ [Threat Intel Analysis](./Threat-Intel-analysis)
+A folder containing different threat intelligence analyses and case studies.
-A malware static analysis and threat intelligence project focusing on extracting, enriching, and understanding Indicators of Compromise (IOCs).
+Each analysis focuses on extracting and enriching Indicators of Compromise (IOCs) to understand attacker behavior.
+Currently includes:
-- Performs static analysis on malware samples to extract hashes, domains, IPs, and strings
+- Static malware analysis: examining samples to extract hashes, IPs, domains, and strings
-- Uses OSINT APIs (e.g., VirusTotal) for enrichment
-- Provides summarized threat intelligence on the analyzed samples

-💡 Goal: bridge malware analysis and threat intelligence — turning raw samples into actionable security insights.
+- Compromised WordPress investigation: analyzing logs and network activity to identify potential compromise paths

 ---

-## 🧠 What I’m Learning
+### 🧠 What I’m Learning
-- Log analysis & detection engineering – investigating system and security logs to find suspicious activity
-- Threat intelligence – collecting, enriching, and correlating IOCs from OSINT and malware samples
+- Threat Intelligence and enrichment
-- SOC automation workflows – integrating Splunk, n8n, and APIs to streamline alert handling
+- Digital forensics basics
+- Automation and workflow design
-- API & OSINT integration – using platforms like VirusTotal, AbuseIPDB, and Shodan for enrichment
+- OSINT and API integration
-- Security documentation & reporting – building clear, actionable summaries of incidents and alerts

 ---

-⭐ **Feel free to explore, fork, and share feedback!**
+⭐ **I build these projects to learn and experiment, feedback or ideas are always welcome!**